How do I apply to the Rad Tech program?

 According to the American Society of Radiologic Technologist, Radiologic technologists are those who perform imaging examinations and are responsible for accurately positioning patients and ensuring that a quality diagnostic image is produced.
 They work closely with radiologists, the physicians who interpret medical images to either diagnose or rule out disease or injury.
 For the images to be interpreted correctly by the radiologist, the imaging examination must be performed properly by a radiologic technologist.

 Radiologic technologists often specialize in particular diagnostic imaging areas.
 Some of these areas are: Bone Densitometry, Cardiovascular Interventional Technologist, Computer Tomography Technologist, Magnetic Resonance Imaging Technologist, Mammographers, Nuclear Medicine Technologist, Quality Management Technologist, Radiographers, and Sonographers.
-Each imaging modality requires a specialized skill set and educational and/or hands on training.
-The RAD program at Jeff State educates students in becoming certified Radiologic Technologist.
+Each imaging modality requires a specialized skill set and educational and/or hands-on training.
+The RAD program at Jeff State educates students in becoming certified Radiologic Technologists.

-Do you offer credentialing in Sonography, Ultrasound or MRI?
+Do you offer credentialing in Computed Tomography (CT) Sonography (Ultrasound) or Magnetic Resonance Imaging (MRI)?

-No we do not offer credentialing in Sonography, Ultrasound or MRI.
+No we currently do not offer credentialing in CT, Sonography, or MRI.

 If I am accepted into the RAD Tech program and am unable to attend the Mandatory Admission Orientation Session on the date that it is scheduled by the Program, does this cancel my acceptance into the program?